 He is a Consulting Editor for the Journal of Ideology and Associate Editor for the Frontiers in Evolutionary Sociology and Biosociology.
 He has delivered guest lectures on sex hormones and delinquency; genes, environment, and criminality; synaptogenesis and myelination in the adolescent brain.

 David Wilson is a professor emeritus of criminology at Birmingham City University.
-He studied at the University of Glasgow and Selwyn College at Cambridge before earning his Ph.D. from the Cambridge Institute of Criminology.
+He studied at the University of Glasgow and Selwyn College at Cambridge before earning his Ph.D. from the University of Cambridge’s Institute of Criminology.

 Soon after graduating college, he joined Her Majesty’s Prison Service as an Assistant Governor.
 He is said to have become the youngest governor in the country.
 In his early years working for the corrections system, he worked at HM YOI Huntercombe, HMP Grendon, HMP Woodhill and HMYOI Finnamore Wood.
 He went on to become Head of Prison Officer and Operational Training for the Prison Service, which placed him in a leadership role at the national level.
 After visiting prisons in Albania, he resigned from Her Majesty’s Prison Service, in protest against what he felt were inhumane prison conditions in the UK.